symfony/symfony-docs/forms.rst

     to modify it, use the :method:`Symfony\\Component\\Form\\FormFactoryInterface::createNamed` method.
     You can even suppress the name completely by setting it to an empty string.

-Using data transfer objects
+Using Data Transfer Objects
 ---------------------------

 There are some problems when using entities as directly mapped data classes for forms.
-These problems can be circumvented by using data transfer objects.
+These problems can be circumvented by using Data Transfer Objects.
 See
 :doc:`/form/data_transfer_objects` for info.